leventemo/lvnt/src/pages/about.md

 ## Tech Stack

-I write code in JavaScript & TypeScript, I'd been slowly approaching ReactJS before getting down to learning Angular.
-I'm also interested in testing.
+I write code in JavaScript & TypeScript, and whatever comes with those.
+I'd been slowly approaching ReactJS before getting down to learning Angular and just recently, I've also become interested in testing.
+You can read more about my journey [here](https://lvnt.info/posts/learning-tracker).